mingyuanzhou/SiD-LSG/README.md

 4. **A New Guidance Strategy** – Introduces a novel guidance method with lower memory and computational requirements than LSG, while achieving comparable performance without the need for tuning the guidance scale.
 5. **Multistep Distillation** – Enhances performance by enabling the distillation of multi-step generators.
 Note this was already implemented in the current code, but some adjustments are needed to unlock its potential.

-If you find our work useful or incorporate our findings in your own research, please consider citing our papers:
+If you find our work useful or incorporate our findings in your own research, please consider citing our paper:

  - **SiD-LSG**:
 ```bibtex